What to look for when purchasing a new TV – TV Contrast Ratio, Part 2

 Sources;

-http://www.rtings.com/info/contrast-ratio-tvs (you’ll notice the higher the model, the higher the contrast ratio will be)
+https://www.rtings.com/info/contrast-ratio-tvs (you’ll notice the higher the model, the higher the contrast ratio will be)